-Rules are effective only if they are enforced.
-When you decide on a rule, also decide what will happen if the rule is broken.
-Talk about the consequence as a family, and make sure everyone understands and agrees.
+Rules are effective only when you back them up.
+This means that when you decide on a rule, you also need to decide what will happen if the rule is broken.
+Talking about the consequences as a family can ensure that everyone understands and agrees.

-When a rule is broken, you might choose simply to remind your child of the rule and give them another chance, especially with younger children.
-But it will ultimately be more effective to implement the consequence you agreed on.
+When a rule is broken, you might choose simply to remind your child of the rule and give him another chance, especially with younger children.
+But it will ultimately be more effective to implement the consequence you’ve agreed on.